fisadev/blog/posts/art-killer-ai.rst

 My opinion on this topic is probably not the most objective one.
 I work with AI, I teach in a couple of university AI courses.
 I even do some AI projects for fun in my spare time.

 But at the same time, I care deeply for the ethics of AI and its impact in the world.
-I'm not a blind technology worshiper, I really want AI to be a *tool*, used to build a better future for all, and I'm painfully aware that in its current forms its already being misused a lot (concentrating power, amplifying discrimination, invading privacy, making people adicted to products, and so many other bad things).
+I'm not a blind technology worshiper, I really want AI to be a *tool*, used to build a better future for all, and I'm painfully aware that in its current forms it is already being misused a lot (concentrating power, amplifying discrimination, invading privacy, making people adicted to products, and so many other bad things).
 So I won't defend AI for the sake of AI progress.

 Still, don't forget that I'm not an artist, and artists should have a voice on this debate too.